Hubs: These days all bicycle

 These, as well as truing stands, books and other wheelbuilding tools,

-are available from bicycle shops, though some things will need to be ordered.
+are available from bicycle shops, though some things will need to be

 Front and rear wheels require different-length spokes.
 This is because

-the rear needs slightly longer spokes on the left to compensate for the
+the rear needs slightly longer spokes on the left to compensate for

-the bunches accordingly to avoid confusion.
+front.
+Mark the bunches accordingly to avoid confusion.

 The crossing pattern also affects spoke length.
-I recommend 3 cross, which
+I recommend 3 cross,

-rim.
+hub to rim.
 This makes for a strong wheel.

 To ease truing and tensioning, apply grease or thread compound to the

 spokes and grease to each rim nipple hole.
-For the spoke threads, I prefer
+For the spoke threads, I

-Use an upside-down nipple threaded onto the end of a spoke to grease rim
+Use an upside-down nipple threaded onto the end of a spoke to grease

-holes.
+rim holes.
 Just dab it in the grease and apply.
 This is especially important

 on rims without ferrules because nipples bind against the aluminum.